-- Remove the glass pane as described in section 5.10.1. - Remove the two self-tapping screws in the bottom of the combustion chamber (see Appendix 3, fig. 10). - Remove plate (M) as indicated (see Appendix 3, fig. 10). - Fully remove the four self-tapping screws of the two air inlet guides (see Appendix 3, fig. 11). - Remove the two air inlet guides (L). - Screw back the four self-tapping screws in the combustion chamber. - Place the plate (M) back in the combustion chamber. - Screw back the two self-tapping screws in the combustion chamber. - Place back the glass pane, as described in section 5.10.2.
+- Remove the glass pane as described in section 5.10.1; - Remove the self-tapping screws in plate (M) at the bottom of the combustion chamber (see appendix 3, fig. 10); - Remove plate (M) as indicated (see appendix 3, fig. 10); - Fully unscrew the self-tapping screws of the air inlet guide; - Remove the air inlet guide (L); - Screw back the two self-tapping screws in the combustion chamber; - Place the plate (M) back in the combustion chamber; - Screw back the self-tapping screws in plate (M);

-!Caution · All self-tapping screws must have been screwed back in the combustion chamber.

-Do not throw away the air inlet guides, you may need them in the future.
+- All self-tapping screws must have been screwed back into the combustion chamber; - Do not throw away the air inlet guide, you may need it in the future.